OpenPecha/Botok/README.md

 Pattern matchers or simply "Matchers" are used to match patterns expressed in a syntax combining regex, token and token attributes.

-As for now, [a basic mather](https://github.com/Esukhia/pybo/blob/master/pybo/BoTokenUtils.py#L39) has been implemented.
+As for now, [a basic matcher](https://github.com/Esukhia/pybo/blob/master/pybo/BoTokenUtils.py#L39) has been implemented.
 It should be replaced by the cql parser in `thirt-party/cql.py`.

-Todo:
+### Todo:
-    - implement a splitter of Token objects (an unfinished attempt is [here](https://github.com/Esukhia/pybo/blob/master/pybo/BoTokenUtils.py#L1))
+- implement a splitter of Token objects, for reference see an unfinished attempt [here](https://github.com/Esukhia/pybo/blob/master/pybo/BoTokenUtils.py#L1)

 - implement a merger of Token objects

-    - implement a function/class that attempts to match the query at every index in the list of Tokens, if it matches, replaces the content of a given attribute.
+- implement a function/class that attempts to match the query at every index in the list of Tokens,
-        The relative index of the attribute should be passed as argument and the new content also.
+  - if it matches, replaces the content of a given attribute.

-Once that is done, BoTokenizer will be used to produce Token objects, and the tokens containing affixed particles will be split.
+  - The relative index of the attribute should be passed as argument and the new content also.

-At that moment, pytib will be completely replaced.
+Once that is done, BoTokenizer will be used to produce Token objects, and the tokens containing affixed particles will be split. **At that moment, pytib will be completely replaced.**

 ## Licence